Standard Operating Procedures

 • Increase situational awareness at airports with parallel or crossing runways.

-• Before landing, establish a plan to exit the runway and review the expected taxi route to the parking location.
+• Before landing, review the expected runway exit and taxi route to the parking location.

-• Do not exit the landing runway onto a crossing runway without an ATC clearance.
+• Do not enter or cross a runway without an ATC clearance.

-• Make no configuration changes until after the aircraft has exited the runway.
+• Delay nonessential configuration changes until after clearing the runway.

 SOPs for Parking and Securing

-• Continuously monitor the proximity of other aircraft, vehicles, and people when operating on airport surfaces.
+• Continuously monitor the proximity of aircraft, vehicles, equipment, and personnel while operating on airport surfaces.

-• If the ramp is hazardous, exit the aircraft before the passengers.
+• If ramp conditions are hazardous, exit the aircraft before assisting passengers.

-• Ensure that passengers are escorted at all times while on the ramp.
+• Escort passengers at all times while on the ramp.

-• Do not walk away from the airplane unless it is tied down or the wheels are chocked.
+• Do not leave the airplane unattended unless the wheels are chocked or the airplane is properly secured.

 Securing Procedures for Periods of Inactivity

-• Fill the fuel tanks to prevent water condensation from forming inside the tank.
+• Fill the fuel tanks to minimize water condensation inside the tanks.

-• Secure the airplane with chains or ropes (as applicable).
+• Secure the airplane with wheel chocks and tie-down chains or ropes, as applicable.

-• Install the pitot tube covers, cowling inlet covers, flight control gust locks, window sunscreens, and security locks (as applicable).
+• Install pitot tube covers, cowling inlet covers, flight control gust locks, window sunscreens, and security locks, as applicable.

 Extended Use of the Parking Brake